Enchiladas Rojas or Red Enchiladas are made with a red chile sauce and can be filled with your favorite protein or cheese.

 Enchiladas Mexicana are always made with corn tortillas.
 Since these are getting drowned in a sauce, store bought tortillas are a great option.

 Then choose your filling for the enchiladas.
 Here I'm using leftover chicken that I had cooked and seasoned with some spices.

-Leftover rotisserie chicken or Salsa Chicken are some good options.
-If you are using a leftover meat, be sure to warm it up before assembling the enchiladas.
+Leftover rotisserie chicken, Salsa Chicken, or Thanksgiving Turkey are some great options.
+If you are using leftover meat, be sure to warm it up before assembling the enchiladas.